Technical Article

 Not all devices support CUDA.

-Specific version of OS are not well-supported.
+Specific versions of OS are not well-supported.

-Flashing device in recovery mode did not work reliably.
+The flashing device in recovery mode did not work reliably.

-How to compress LLMs for edge devices?
+How to Compress LLMs for Edge Devices?

-Quanto: It reduces precision of model parameters and activations using learned scale and zero-point.
+Quanto: It reduces the precision of model parameters and activations using learned scale and zero-point.
 It supports dynamic, per-tensor, and per-channel quantization.

-Generative Pre-trained Transformer Quantization (GPTQ): It iteratively quantizes block of weight matrices and corrects quantization error by using second-order information.
+Generative Pre-trained Transformer Quantization (GPTQ): It iteratively quantizes a block of weight matrices and corrects quantization error by using second-order information.

 Activation-aware Weight Quantization (AWQ): It focuses on protecting salient weights during quantization (∼ 1% of the weights) identified by using the scale of their associated activations.
 Salient weights are scaled before quantization to preserve model accuracy while enabling low-bit quantization.
 It requires data during quantization.